dmenne/breathtestcore/README.md

     fit = nlme_fit(data)
     plot(fit) # calls plot.breathtestfit

-For additional examples, see the folder `tests/testthat` of the source package.
+For additional examples, see the documentation and the tests in folder `tests/testthat` of the source package.

-## Previous and planned work
+## Planned
-The core fitting functions and the Stan variants are quite stable and can be used to analyze your breath test data with R. For the Stan variants, additional models that give credible intervals for differences between groups are planned.
-The [Shiny](https://shiny.rstudio.com) web app with reporting is work in progress; [online demo](https://apps.menne-biomed.de/breathtestshiny), [source code](https://github.com/dmenne/breathtestshiny).
+The core fitting functions and the Stan variants are reasonably stable and can be used to analyze your breath test data with R. The [Shiny](https://shiny.rstudio.com) web app with reporting is work in progress; [online demo](https://apps.menne-biomed.de/breathtestshiny), [source code](https://github.com/dmenne/breathtestshiny).

 __Reference__: